-11.1.
-Staff should only discuss concerns with the designated safeguarding lead, principal or chair of governors (depending on who is the subject of the concern).
-That person will then decide who else needs to have the information and they will disseminate it on a need-to-know basis.

-- 11.2.
-All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the child and staff involved but also to ensure that anything being released into the public domain does not compromise evidence. - 11.3.
-Child protection files must be transferred to a new school within 5 days for in year transfers or within the first 5 days of the start of a new term
+- 11.1.
+Staff should only discuss concerns with the designated safeguarding lead, principal, or chair of governors (depending on who is the subject of the concern).
+That person will then decide who else needs to have the information and they will disseminate it on a need-to-know basis. - 11.2.
+The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information will not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - 11.3.
+The Academy will use the DfE Information Sharing: Advice for practitioners providing safeguarding services for children, young people, parents, and carers May 2024 to inform and support their approach to information sharing. - 11.4.
+All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the child and staff involved but also to ensure that anything being released into the public domain does not compromise evidence. - 11.5.
+Child protection files must be transferred to a new school within 5 days for in year transfers or within the first 5 days of the start of a new term.

-8.1 Storage and handling of records
+11.6.
+Storage and handling of records

-- 8.1.1 Child protection information will be stored and handled in line with the principles set out in the Data Protection Act 1998 and the GDPR (2018) and the academy's Data Protection Policy (Stored in the academy Policies Folder). - 8.1.2 The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information will not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - 8.1.3 Any paper record of concern forms and other written information will be stored in a locked facility accessed only by the principal and Designated Safeguarding Lead.
+- 11.6.1.
+Child protection information will be stored and handled in line with the principles set out in the Data Protection Act 1998 and the UKGDPR (2018) and the academy's Data Protection Policy. - 11.6.2.
+The Academy will use the DfE 'Data Protection in Schools' April 2024 to inform and support their approach to information sharing. - 11.6.3.
+Any paper record of concern forms and other written information will be stored in a locked facility accessed only by the principal and designated safeguarding lead.
 Any electronic information will be password protected and only made available to relevant individuals.
 Every effort will be made to prevent unauthorised access.
-Sensitive information will not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
-If it is necessary to store child protection information on portable media, such as a CD or flash drive; these items will also be password protected and kept in locked storage. - 8.1.4 Child protection information will be stored separately from the child's academy file and the academy file will be 'tagged' to indicate that separate information is held.
-If such records need to be sent to a new school or academy they will be sent separately from the child's file and under a confidential cover or in an encrypted electronic file. - 8.1.5 Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
+Sensitive information will not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen. - 11.6.4.
+Child protection information will be stored separately from the child's academy file and the academy file will be 'tagged' to indicate that separate information is held.
+If such records need to be sent to a new school or academy they will be sent separately from the child's file and under a confidential cover or in an encrypted electronic file.

+- 11.6.5.
+Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
 If any member of staff receives a request from a child or parent to see child protection records, they will refer the request to the principal or Designated Safeguarding Lead.
-The Data Protection Act does not prevent academy staff from sharing information with relevant agencies, where that information may help to protect a child. - 8.1.6 We will ensure that relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the GDPR.
-This includes: - 8.1.7 being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'.
+The Data Protection Act does not prevent academy staff from sharing information with relevant agencies, where that information may help to protect a child. - 11.6.6.
+We will ensure that relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UKGDPR. - 11.6.7.
+Further details on information sharing can be found: